leo-bauer/personal_website2/research.md

 2. "Media Manipulation Strategies During Protest in Autocracies: Evidence from the German Democratic Republic."
 2025.
 Working paper.

-### Other Projects
+### Data Projects

 * Non-State Actors in Armed Conflict Dataset Update: Update of the NSA dataset by Cunningham, Gleditsch and Salehyan for dyads active between 2012 and 2024.
 I am the lead graduate research assistant for this project with responsibilities in coding rules and codebook development, coding, coder training, data collection monitoring and evaluation, data cleaning, dataset construction and preparation of the data release package.

+* [Mediation in Self-Determination Disputes Dataset](https://doi.org/10.7910/DVN/SA4KYD){:target="_blank"}{:rel="noopener noreferrer"}: Dataset that records mediation events for a global sample of self-determination disputes between 1991 and 2015.
+I was a co-lead graduate research assistant for this NSF-funded project with responsibilities in codebook development, coding, coder training, coder supervision, data collection monitoring and evaluation, data cleaning, dataset construction and preparation of the data release package.

+### Other Projects

 * [Converting SRDP Faction IDs to UCDP Actor IDs](/conversion): Table that allows for the conversion of SRDP faction IDs into UCDP actor IDs.

 * [Scraping Data on Peaceful Revolution Protest in East Germany](https://github.com/leo-bauer/gdr-protest-scraper){:target="_blank"}{:rel="noopener noreferrer"}: Webscraper in Python to collect protest data on the 1989--1990 Peaceful Revolution in the German Democratic Republic.

-* Mediation in Self-Determination Disputes Dataset: Dataset that records mediation events for a global sample of self-determination disputes between 1991 and 2015.
-I was a co-lead graduate research assistant for this NSF-funded project with responsibilities in coding, coder training, supervision of undergraduate coders, data collection monitoring and evaluation, data cleaning, dataset construction and preparation of the data release package.

 * [Scraping the Archive of German Far-Right Weekly Junge Freiheit](https://github.com/leo-bauer/junge-freiheit-scraper){:target="_blank"}{:rel="noopener noreferrer"}: Webscraper in Python to collect text data from Germany’s biggest weekly far-right newspaper.